alanwsmith/typing-rust.alanwsmith.com/src/compound-data-types/index.md

 # Compound Data Types

-The floating-point, integer, boolean, and character types we've covered so far each hold a single value.
+The floating-point, integer, and boolean data types we've covered each hold a single value.
-The name for that group of types is "scalar" types.
+Collectively, they're called "scalar" types (TODO: find where the term scalar comes from)

 Rust has another category of types called "compound" types.
-Instead of being limited to a single values, compound types can handle multiple values.
+They hold multiple values instead of being constrained to a single one.

-Compound types come in two flavors: Tuples and Arrays.
+Compound data types come in two flavors: Tuples and Arrays.